MicrosoftDocs/dataexplorer-docs/data-explorer/use-event-grid-connection.md

 ---
 title: 'Use an Event Grid data connection - Azure Data Explorer'
-description: 'In this article, you learn how to ingest data into Azure Data Explorer from Event Grid.' ms.topic: how-to ms.date: 06/01/2023
+description: 'In this article, you learn how to use an Event Grid data connection in Azure Data Explorer.' ms.topic: how-to ms.date: 06/01/2023
 ---